-- We asked people whether over the past month, they had done less than they would have liked because of their mental or emotional health (such as feeling anxious or depressed).
-Half of the residents we asked said that there were no occasions over the past month when they had done less as a result of their mental or emotional health.
-But a third of people had done less 'some of the time' and 13% 'all or most of the time'. - We also asked people about their 'vitality' that is whether they felt they had a lot of energy.
-Almost half (42%) the respondents said that they had little or no energy over the past month. - We also asked whether respondents had visited their GP over the past year, about an emotional or mental health problem.
-Only a minority of people (15%) had seen their GP about this type of issue. - Respondents also told us how they had been feeling often or all of the time over the last 2 weeks in other ways such as:
+- We asked people whether over the past month, they had done less than they would have liked because of their over the past month when they'd done less as a result of their mental or emotional health.
+But a quarter of people had done less 'some of the time' and 16% 'all or most of the time'. - We also asked people about their 'vitality' that is whether they felt they had a lot of energy.
+40% said that they had little or no energy over the past month. - We also asked whether respondents had visited their GP over the past year, about an emotional or mental health problem.
+Over a guarter (28%) had seen their GP about this type of issue. - Respondents also told us how they had been feeling often or all of the time over the last 2 weeks in other ways such as: